MicroStrategy/hyper-sdk/samples/README.md

 [webpart.ts](webpart.ts)

-## Integrate HyperIntelligence SDK to Salesforce pages
+## Integrate Hyper SDK to Salesforce pages

 Salesforce provides a framework called [Visualforce](https://developer.salesforce.com/docs/atlas.en-us.pages.meta/pages/pages_intro_what_is_it.htm#:~:text=Visualforce%20is%20a%20framework%20that,natively%20on%20the%20Lightning%20platform).
 User can use visualforce makeup language to create custom pages using html and javascript as well as salesforce’s custom tags which can be hosted natively on the Lightning platform.